 Yes, what that fight looked like differed from person to person.
 Not everyone agreed on the best way to protect them.

-But over the last year, so many prayers have gone up for their safety.
-And we recognize their value to society, their worth—no matter their age or abilities.
+But throughout that year, so many prayers rose up for their safety.
+And we recognized their value to society, their worth — no matter their age or abilities.

 2. A Sight for Sore Eyes: Frail Grandparents Aren’t a Responsibility—They’re a Treasure

 “Give thanks not just on Thanksgiving Day, but every day of your life.
 Appreciate and never take for granted all that you have.”– Catherine Pulsifer

 The one thing no one wants is to be that dreaded B-word: a burden.